 Being a small city, Gravette does not have a public transit system used by locals to get to and from work.

-In terms of college education, Gravette is nearly on par with the US average for all cities of 21.84%: 18.49% of adults 25 and older in Gravette have a bachelor's degree or advanced degree.
+The education level of Gravette citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+18.49% of adults 25 and older in Gravette have a college degree.

 The per capita income in Gravette in 2022 was $26,261, which is upper middle income relative to Arkansas, and lower middle income relative to the rest of the US.
 This equates to an annual income of $105,044 for a family of four.
 However, Gravette contains both very wealthy and poor people as well.